 A great B&W image has contrast

 If your image does not have enough contrast between the lights and darks, then it’s not going to be a good black and white conversion.
 And sometimes you can’t really visualize this until you actually turn the photo black-and-white so go ahead and try it and if it looks kind of dull with way too much gray and not enough black and white… move on to the next.
-Sometimes you can lower the blacks and bring up the whites to fix this but some photos just don’t have the right lighting to begin with and no preset is going to change that.
+While editing in Lightroom, sometimes you can lower the blacks and bring up the whites to fix this but some photos just don’t have the right lighting to begin with and no preset is going to change that.

 This photo works great to convert into black and white.
 See the deep blacks and the bright whites?
 That’s what you want.